Friday, 17 December 2021

 MV Isle of Mull preparing to head back to the mainland.

 Nearly at the end of the trip, and I'm due a rest again - walking today is limited to the few kilometres from the campsite back to Oban, where I do a bit of shopping before boarding a ferry.
 I am off to the isle of Mull, location of one of the most isolated Munros, Ben More.
 I hear quite a few people make this their last Munro, well, last of this particular trip will do for me.
 The ferry is surprisingly large, maybe not as big as those you see on the English Channel, but it has multiple decks, and a bar where I spend the forty-five minute crossing, and why not.
 Once on the island I have a very short walk to my campsite, where I really don't have much to do other than pitch the tent, well, good to have that rest.
-There is very little here other than the ferry terminal, campsite, a shop and of thank goodness a pub - beer and surprisingly enough a burger ensue.
+There is very little here other than the ferry terminal, campsite, a shop and thank goodness a pub - beer and surprisingly enough a burger ensue.

 The last summit of the trip - Ben More.